-And if you're thinking of adding vegetables to your feline friend's diet, you might be wondering what vegetables can cats eat and how much?
+However, offering them small amounts of certain types of vegetables (to supplement their meals or as a snack) can provide some health benefits for them as well.
+If you're thinking of adding vegetables to your feline friend's diet, you might be wondering what vegetables can cats eat and how much?
 Which vegetables are toxic, and which ones are safe?
-Let's find out more about these vegetables and how they may affect our cats.
+Let's find out more about these veggies and how they may affect our cats.

 Can cats eat potatoes?
 Sure, if served without the skin, and in moderation.
 Cooked potatoes are used in some cat food to provide grain-free and gluten-free carbohydrates as a supplementary addition to meat in its ingredients.
 As long as it's cooked well, cats usually have no problem digesting potatoes.
 When it comes to mashed potatoes, they are not so great for felines.
 Such recipes often include cheese, butter, milk, making them unwanted for a proper cat's diet.

 Broccoli has numerous nutritional benefits for humans, but can cats eat broccoli, and is it safe for cats?
 The answer is yes, and it's healthy for them as well.
 Broccoli is packed with vitamin C & carotenoids, is rich in dietary fiber, and is an excellent source of antioxidants for your cat.
 All these benefits make it one of the healthiest vegetables that you can feed your cat.
-For digestibility, it is best served steamed, blanched, or boiled.
+For digestibility, it's best served steamed, blanched, or boiled.

 Broccoli is also great for satisfying your kittie's plant-chewing cravings.
 If you see your houseplants ruined, serve your cat plain and unseasoned broccoli instead.
 Even though broccoli is non-toxic to cats, offer your kitten a small bite first.
 This way, you can track how your cat reacts and potentially add more broccoli later on.